aplatag/project_SNL_regression_quality/README.md

 4. **Independence**:  refers to the absence of temporal correlation between residuals.

-## Simple linear regression quality
+## Simple No linear regression quality

 1.	**Dynamic range**: is defined as the range of values of the variable to be predicted within which linearity exists.
-2.	**Sensitivity**: is defined as the value of the change in the variable to be predicted with respect to the predictor.
+2.	**Maximum Sensitivity**: is defined as the maximum value of the change in the variable to be predicted with respect to the predictor.
 3.	**Resolution**: is the ability of the measurement system to faithfully detect and indicate small changes in the characteristics of the measurement result.
 4.	**Accuracy**: is the degree of agreement between the result of a measurement and a true value of the measurand.

 ## Database structure
 <div align="justify">
-The "regression_quality" program works with two databases.
+The "snl_exp_regression_quality" program works with two databases.
 The first database contains all repetitions for the variable X (see Figure 2(a)), and the second database contains all repetitions for the variable Y (see Figure 2(b)).
 Figure 2 illustrates an example of how to organize the data to use the program effectively.
 </div>